Chances are you’ve heard of music streaming service Spotify.

 As a stat-hound I like to keep track of what I listen to via Last.fm.
 Thankfully, like many modern players these days, Spotify comes with scrobble support built-in.
 It doesn’t boast any additional last.fm features or additional options beyond that (at least not until the ‘apps’ version of Spotify lands on Linux).

 Since Spotify hooked up with Facebook, you won’t be able to sign up for Spotify without having a Facebook account.
 Which sucks – but business is business.

 The Facebook integration in the client is pretty minimal: you can see a list of your friends who use Spotify, and view their public playlists; share links to tracks, albums, artists and your own playlists to your wall, etc. Many of these features can be ‘hidden’ from view.

 Spotify for Linux integrates with Ubuntu’s Sound Menu – although it’s not a flawless fit as album art fails to display.

 Spotify for Linux Preview is not officially supported and should be considered of beta-quality.

 I haven’t encountered too many bugs beyond a misplaced ‘Upgrade’ button and the occasional crash on start-up).

-.Deb installers for Ubuntu are located below, which are taken from the Spotify Repository.
+.Deb installers for Ubuntu are located below, which are taken from the Spotify Repository (link no longer active).